sahlet-official/userlog/Specification/Specification.md

      - The records number row should show whole size of the log when the filter text input is empty
      - The records number row should show a number of filtered lines when the filter text input is not empty
      - It should correspond to proposed design [TODO: link should be here]()

+menue button

+menue:

+clear log

+about

+about screen